Cheltenham (Vic.)

 Cheltenham displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Cheltenham's dwelling structures, as per the latest Census, consisted of 58.4% houses and 41.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Cheltenham stood at 33.8%, with mortgaged dwellings at 38.3% and rented ones at 27.8%.
-The median monthly mortgage repayment was $2,200, higher than Melbourne metro's $2,000.
-The median weekly rent was $430, compared to Melbourne metro's $390.
-Nationally, Cheltenham's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially higher at $430 compared to the national figure of $375.
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Cheltenham stood at 33.8%, with mortgaged dwellings at 38.3% and rented dwellings at 27.8%.
+The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Cheltenham was $430, compared to Melbourne metro's $390.
+Nationally, Cheltenham's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing